Housing, Recovery, and Hope.

 Referrals:

-To make a referral or refer yourself simply call 216-431-2018 or email intake@clevelandymca.org.
-Our Intake Coordinator will contact you within 1 business day.
-Intakes take place at least once a week.
+To make a referral or refer yourself, simply call 216-431-2018 extension #3452, or email intake@clevelandymca.org.
+Our Intake staff will contact you quickly.
+Admissions take place twice a week.

 Services:

-Health Care and Medication Assisted Treatment (Vivitrol) provided by a Y-Haven partner: Care Alliance
+• Health Care and Medication Assisted Treatment (Vivitrol and Sublocade) provided by Y-Haven partners

-Vocational Support, Medication Monitoring, Permanent Housing Placement, Case Management and other supportive services
+• Case Management, Vocational Support, Medication Monitoring, Permanent Housing Placement, Veteran Services, Family Programming, and other supportive services

 Eligibility:

-Physical & Mental Health: Those with a mental health or physical health diagnosis must be active with an appropriate provider and adherent with medication/treatment.
+• Physical & Mental Health: Those with a mental health or physical health diagnosis must be actively engaged with an appropriate provider and adherent with medication/treatment

 Contact: